Vertex-minimal hyperbolic origami 2-torus: Introduction

 \subsection{Acknowledgements}

-This project is supported by an N.S.F.\,Research Grant DMS-2505281.
-I would like to thank my advisor, Richard Schwartz, for introducing this problem to me and kindly explaining to me his proof of the minimal-vertex paper torus problem.
+This project is supported by an N.S.F.\ Research Grant DMS-2505281.
+I would like to thank my advisor, Richard Schwartz, for inspiring me to work on this problem.
 Much of the methodology used in this paper is inspired by \cite{schwartz2025vertexminimalpapertori}.
-I would like to thank Alba M\'alaga, Fabian Lander, Stepan Paul, and Steve Trettel for helpful discussions on this topic.
-I would like to thank Frank Lutz for his manifolds webpage and Stefan Hougardy, Frank H.\,Lutz, and Mariano Zelke for keeping a database of piecewise-affine embedded 2-tori with vertex-minimal triangulations, which helped me find prototypes for the cadidate 2-torus in this paper.
+I would like to thank Peter Doyle, Fabian Lander, Alba M\'alaga, Stepan Paul, Steve Trettel, and Bena Tshishiku for helpful discussions on this topic.
+I would like to thank Frank Lutz for his manifolds webpage \cite{Lutz2017_manifoldpage} and Stefan Hougardy, Frank H.\,Lutz, Mariano Zelke for keeping a database of piecewise-affine embedded 2-tori with vertex-minimal triangulations, which helped me find prototypes for the candidate 2-torus in this paper.